ibm-cloud-architecture/refarch-cloudnative-nginx/README.md

 ## 4 - Test load balancing
 Copy the result of the previous command in your browser address bar.
-You'll reach the nginx as a load balancer spraying the requests across the two instance.
+You'll reach the nginx as a load balancer distribute the requests across the two instance.

 ## 5 - Simulate a problem with one of your application instance
 * Switch off one your application instance